sleeyax/electron-asar-encrypt-demo/README.md

   path.join(__dirname, './app'),
   path.join(__dirname, './test/resources/app.asar'),
   {
-    unpack: '*.node', // C++ modules do not pack transform (filename) {
+    unpack: '*.node', // do not pack C++ modules transform (filename) {
       if (path.extname(filename) === '.js') {
-        // generate random 16-byte initialization vector IV const iv = crypto.randomBytes(16)
+        // generate a random 16-byte initialization vector IV const iv = crypto.randomBytes(16)

-        // Have you spelled the IV in the encrypted data let append = false
+        // whether we have already put the IV at the start of the encrypted data (see below) let append = false

         const cipher = crypto.createCipheriv(